-- The unformatter separates the text to be translated from the format information.
-Format information is encapsulated so that the rest of the modules treat it as blanks between words. - The morphological analyser tokenizes the text in surface forms (SF) (lexical units as they appear in texts) and delivers, for each SF, one or more lexical forms (LF) consisting of lemma, lexical category and morphological inflection information.
+- The morphological analyser tokenizes the text in surface forms (SF) (lexical units as they appear in texts) and delivers, for each SF, one or more lexical forms (LF) consisting of lemma, lexical category and morphological inflection information.
 Tokenization is not straightforward due to the existence, on the one hand, of contractions (e.g., daquele = de + aquele ["of that"]), and, on the other hand, of multiword lexical units (no entanto ["in spite of"]), which may inflected (dava na vista ["called someone's attention"]).
 This module is compiled from a SL morphological dictionary (MD) (Garrido et al., 1999; Garrido-Alenda et al., 2002).

-For example, the pt input "as viagens coletivas" would give a sequence of four LF's, with the first one being ambiguous: (o, article, feminine plural) and (o, clitic pronoun, feminine plural), (viagem, noun, feminine plural), and (coletivo, adjective, feminine plural).
+For example, the pt input "as viagens coletivas" would give a sequence of three LF's, with the first one being ambiguous: (o, article, feminine plural) and (o, clitic pronoun, feminine plural), (viagem, noun, feminine plural), and (coletivo, adjective, feminine plural).

 - The categorial disambiguator (part-of-speech tagger) chooses, using a hidden Markov model (HMM) trained on representative SL texts, and according to its context, one of the LFs corresponding to an ambiguous SF.
 Ambiguous SFs are a very frequent source of errors when incorrectly solved.
 In the example above, the system would choose (o, article, feminine plural), (viagem, noun, feminine plural), and (coletivo, adjective, feminine plural). - The lexical transfer module is called by the structural transfer module (see below); it reads each SL LF and delivers the corresponding TL LF.
 This module is compiled from a bilingual dictionary.
-In the example, the SL LFs are translated to (el, article, feminine plural), (viaje, noun, masculine plural) -note the gender change-, and (colectivo, adjective, feminine plural). - The structural transfer module uses finite-state pattern matching to detect (in the usual left-to-right, longest-match way) patterns of LFs (phrases) needing special processing due to grammatical divergences between the two languages (gender and number changes, reorderings, lexical changes, etc.) and performs the corresponding operations.
+In the example, the SL LFs are translated to (el, article, feminine plural), (viaje, noun, masculine plural) -note the gender change-, and (colectivo, adjective, feminine plural). - The structural transfer module uses finite-state pattern matching to detect (in the usual left-to-right, longest-match way) patterns of LFs (phrases)

+needing special processing due to grammatical divergences between the two languages (gender and number changes, reorderings, lexical changes, etc.) and performs the corresponding operations.
 This module is compiled from a transfer rule file (Garrido-Alenda and Forcada, 2001), and generates a lex (Lesk, 1975) scanner as an intermediate step during compilation.
-In the running example, the noun phrase pattern article-nounadjective is detected; this pattern dictates that the article and the adjective should agree with the translation of the noun, producing: (el, article, masculine plural), (viaje, noun, masculine plural), and (colectivo, adjective, masculine plural).
+In the running example, the noun phrase pattern article-noun-adjective is detected; this pattern dictates that the article and the adjective should agree with the translation of the noun, producing: (el, article, masculine plural), (viaje, noun, masculine plural), and (colectivo, adjective, masculine plural).